 Customers can use the Token Management API or UI controls to enable or disable personal access tokens (PATs) for REST API authentication, limit the users who are allowed to use PATs, set the maximum lifetime for new tokens, and manage existing tokens.
 Where possible we would encourage highly secure customers to use OAuth token authentication.
 Where this is not possible, we would recommend that they provision a short maximum token lifetime for new tokens within a workspace.
-Customers can use the account console, CLI and SDK to monitor and revoke personal access tokens.
-See Monitor and revoke personal access tokens for more information.
+Customers can use the notebook provided here to assess personal access token usage within their Databricks account